asommer70/devblog/_drafts/2015-12-31-animated-svg-with-vivus.markdown

 </html>
 ```

 So this file is pretty straight forward.
-I’m importing the **vivus.js** script directly from the *node_modules* directory and also including jQuery from a CDN.
+I'm importing the **vivus.js** script directly from the *node_modules* directory and also including jQuery from a CDN.

 The SVG is inline with the HTML, cause it was just easier.
 To get the SVG text I opened the file in Atom and copied the SVG element skipping the first two doc type lines.

 The magic of this file is in the bottom script element.
-We’re calling the **Vivus** function and setting up some options.
+We're calling the **Vivus** function and setting up some options.
 I forgot to mention that after copying the SVG element from the original file I added some **id** attributes to the **svg** element and **path** elements.

-The Vivus function uses the **id** attribute of the **svg** element to start the animation, then in the call back function I’m grabbing the **path** elements using jQuery and adding a **style** attribute with a **fill:black** value.
+The Vivus function uses the **id** attribute of the **svg** element to start the animation, then in the call back function I'm grabbing the **path** elements using jQuery and adding a **style** attribute with a **fill:black** value.

 This will add a fill to the SVG after the animation is complete.

 ## Conclusion

+<p data-height="268" data-theme-id="0" data-slug-hash="RroRMO" data-default-tab="result" data-user="asommer70" class='codepen'>See the Pen <a href='http://codepen.io/asommer70/pen/RroRMO/'>Simple SVG Animation with Vivus</a> by Adam Sommer (<a href='http://codepen.io/asommer70'>@asommer70</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
+<script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 Virus is pretty awesome and very small so I can see the appeal in using it.
-I think it will work great for my intended use, but I guess we’ll have to see.
+I think it will work great for my intended use, but I guess we'll have to see.
 Doing these kind of little experiments is pretty fun.

-I think that I’m going to start including some JavaScript posts as well as Rails posts now.
-I’m running out of ideas for Rails posts, or they’re coming in shorter bursts now.
-I have a list of JavaScript post ideas so we’ll see how far I can get with that.
+I think that I'm going to start including some JavaScript posts as well as Rails posts now.
+I'm running out of ideas for Rails posts, or they're coming in shorter bursts now.
+I have a list of JavaScript post ideas so we'll see how far I can get with that.

 Party On!